 That means bad news for your Knight.

-The Knight of chess can only move to designated squares, and without a checkerboard to move along, this isn’t the piece you want your team to be.
+In Chess, the Knight can only move to designated squares, and without a checkerboard to move along, this isn’t the piece you want your team to be.

 Fortunately, for another chess piece, the removal of the board isn’t a threat— it’s an opportunity.